Last updated on: 2/18/2009 10:31:00 AM PST

 It's difficult, in any case, for proponents of the current drugs policy to assume the moral high ground."

 Carl Thomen, PhD student in Sports Philosophy at the University of Gloucestershire, wrote in an Apr.
-24, 2008 post titled "Doping and the Double Standard in Professional Sport," published on the blog Philosophy of Sport:
+24, 2008 post titled "Doping and the Double Standard in Professional Sport," published on the Philosophy of Sport blog: